victoriastuart/CV/README.md

 # Curriculum vitae - Dr. Victoria A. Stuart, Ph.D.

 Vancouver, British Columbia, Canada
 Victoria.A.Stuart@gmail.com

 ## PERSONAL STATEMENT

-I envision innovative, impactful solutions to scientific and societal issues through the applica- tion of science and technology to the betterment of human health.
+I envision innovative, impactful solutions to scientific and societal issues through the application of science and technology to the betterment of human health.

 I accomplish this through

 (i) the practical advancement of knowledge in functional genomics (the phenotypic and functional expression of the information contained withingenomes), and

-(ii) knowledge discovery, through natural language processing and machine learning ap- proaches applied to the biomedical domain.
+(ii) knowledge discovery, through natural language processing and machine learning approaches applied to the biomedical domain.

-These efforts build on my thorough grounding in biochemistry (B.Sc.), environmental health (M.Sc.), molecular genetics (Ph.D), and post-doctoral experience in informatics and knowl- edge discovery.
+These efforts build on my thorough grounding in biochemistry (B.Sc.), environmental health (M.Sc.), molecular genetics (Ph.D), and post-doctoral experience in informatics and knowledge discovery.

 I am especially motivated by information retrieval/extraction, the construction and leveraging of knowledge stores and graphical models, and the application of that knowledge to real-world problems including: molecular biology; cellular signalling; cancer genomics; personalized medicine; ...

-The union of my core domains (genomics; programming; natural language processing; ma- chine learning; bioinformatics) enables a better understanding of implicit and explicit relation- ships and interactions, facilitating translational knowledge discovery.
+The union of my core domains (genomics; programming; natural language processing; machine learning; bioinformatics) enables a better understanding of implicit and explicit relationships and interactions, facilitating translational knowledge discovery.

 ## EDUCATION

 ### Ph.D., Biology Jun 2000
 University of Victoria, Victoria, British Columbia, Canada
 Specialization: Molecular Genetics: Mechanisms of Mutagenesis & Carcinogenesis
-Dissertation: “Influences of Ageing and Diet on Mutational Frequency and Specificity in Big Blue© lacI Transgenic Rodents“
+Dissertation: “Influences of Ageing and Diet on Mutational Frequency and Specificity
+in Big Blue© lacI Transgenic Rodents“

 ### M.Sc., Occupational Hygiene May 1995
 Occupational Hygiene Programme
-[now the School of Environmental Health]
+[*now the School of Environmental Health*]
 University of British Columbia, Vancouver, British Columbia, Canada
 Specialization: Molecular Epidemiology
 Thesis: “Genotoxicity of Captan Measured in the Comet Assay“

 ### B.Sc. with Honours, Biochemistry Oct 1983
 Dalhousie University, Halifax, Nova Scotia, Canada
 Minor: Chemistry
-Honours Thesis: “Dimroth Rearrangement of the Oligodeoxyribonucleotide Synthesis Precursor N^6 -Benzoyl-Deoxyadenosine“
+Honours Thesis: “Dimroth Rearrangement of the Oligodeoxyribonucleotide Synthesis
+Precursor N^6 -Benzoyl-Deoxyadenosine“

 ## CURRENT POSITION